How to filter shell output with grep

 If your log is outputting hundreds of lines a second, you’re going to be overwhelmed, and miss the part that matters: the “ERROR” log line that was output in the middle of the log.

-You can pipe the output to grep to filter out the lines you don’t care about:
+to filter out the lines you don’t care about:

 That works great, but what if you also have “DEBUG” lines that you want to see?
 For instance:

 This will output all lines that match either “DEBUG” or “ERROR”.
 But now, we’re whitelisting every individual thing we want to see in the logs.
 This works, but you may want to filter out the things you_don’t want to see: excluding lines may be a more effective approach.
-We can do this with grep -v:
+We can do this with grep -v

 I use this pattern all the time.
 When running a Solana validator, it outputs a massive amount of metric logs: